krokedil/payer-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.02.11  	- version 1.1.8 =
+* Enhancement   - Changed logic in the Payer Rent gateway to allow the payment method to be selected by an admin on the edit subscription page.

 = 2020.12.07  	- version 1.1.7 =
 * Fix           - Fixed incorrect tax rate being sent in some cases.